Grammy Award for Best R&B Song

 The award goes to the songwriter.
-If the winning song contains samples or interpolations of songs, the original songwriter and publisher can apply for a Winners Certificate.
+If the winning song contains samples or interpolations of songs, the original songwriter and publisher can apply for a Winner’s Certificate.
+Only Stevie Wonder and SZA have won the award back to back.
 The performing artist does not receive an award unless they are also credited as a songwriter.

-Years reflect the year in which the Grammy Awards were presented, for music released in the previous year.
+Years reflect the year in which the grammy Awards were presented, for music released in the previous year.